raid-guild/handbook/docs/how-to-daohaus-guide.md

 Apply to get paid from the DAO treasury.

-* Click the 'New Proposal' button.
+* Click the 'New Proposal' button
-* In the options presented, select 'The Classics' from the dropdown box.
+* In the options presented, select 'The Classics' from the dropdown box
-* Select 'Funding Proposal'.
+* Select 'Funding Proposal'
 * Fill in the Funding Proposal form:
-    * Write a clear title and description for the proposal.
+    * Write a clear title and description for the proposal
-    * The wallet address in the Recipient field should match the wallet address you have linked to the DAO.
+    * The wallet address in the Recipient field should match the wallet address you have linked to the DAO
-    * Enter the amount requested for payment.
+    * Enter the amount requested for payment
-    * Click the Submit button.
+    * Click the Submit button

 <figure>
     <img src="https://i.imgur.com/Cb7G27A.png" alt="Funding proposal form screenshot" />